 Residents who enter a residential care service for respite care may be asked to pay the standard rate of basic daily fee.
 Income-tested daily fees and accommodation payments do not apply.
 A person occupying an extra service place for respite care may also be charged an extra service amount.

-A respite resident may be asked to pay a respite booking fee that is a pre-payment of part of the total respite fee, but this cannot exceed the lesser of the fee for one week of respite care, or 25% of the total fee for the requested period of respite.
+A respite resident may be asked to pay a respite booking fee that is a pre-payment of part of the total respite fee, but this cannot exceed the lesser of the fee for one week of respite care, or 25 per cent of the total fee for the requested period of respite.
 The booking fee must be deducted from the total fee for the respite care.

 •the requirement for the resident to be left with assets of at least the relevant minimum value after paying the charge;